mdsol/Medidata.ZipkinTracerModule/README.md

 #### Usage Examples

+Two ways to use .NET Zipkin Tracer Client
 1) Under namespace Medidata.ZipkinTracer.HttpModule, please register IHttpModule "ZipkinRequestContextModule" to your web app.
+This will do server trace automatically.
-   Note: To do client trace on other parts of your web app, you can access present ITracerClient instance using:
+   Note: To do client trace (Please see below for clieny trace example) on other parts of your web app, you can access present ITracerClient instance using:
 ```
 (ITracerClient)HttpContext.Current.Items["zipkinClient"];
 ```

-2) To be more flexible on your implementation, you can insert the calls manually by using ITracerClient methods which is found under the Medidata.ZipkinTracer.Core namespace.
+2) To be more flexible on your implementation, you can insert the server trace calls manually by using ITracerClient methods which is found under the Medidata.ZipkinTracer.Core namespace.

 - Instantiate your ITracerClient instance globally [context-wide].
 (On each beginning of your request)
 - Then do event handling on begin and end request of your requests for server trace